MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/secure-data-playground.md

 Use this article to learn how to securely use Azure AI Foundry's playground chat on your data.
 The following sections provide our recommended configuration to protect your data and resources by using Microsoft Entra ID role-based access control, a managed network, and private endpoints.
 We recommend disabling public network access for Azure OpenAI resources, Azure AI Search resources, and storage accounts.
 Using selected networks with IP rules isn't supported because the services' IP addresses are dynamic.

 > [!NOTE]
-> AI Foundry's managed virtual network settings apply only to AI Foundry's managed compute resources, not platform as a service (PaaS) services like Azure OpenAI or Azure AI Search.
+> Azure AI Foundry's managed virtual network settings apply only to Azure AI Foundry's managed compute resources, not platform as a service (PaaS) services like Azure OpenAI or Azure AI Search.
 When using PaaS services, there is no data exfiltration risk because the services are managed by Microsoft.

 The following table summarizes the changes made in this article: